 Fish must be prepared in 1/2 pints or pints.

-your canning supplies
+Gather your canning supplies:

-lightly smoked fish
+Lightly smoked fish

-Cut fish into jar length pieces.
+Cut fish into jar-length pieces.

 Pack fish into hot jars, leaving 1-inch headspace.
 Wipe rims and place your canning lids.

 Place lids and process according to pressure canning instructions.
 (Remember, this recipe uses more water in your canner.)

-Don't forget to adjust for your altitude.
+Don't forget to adjust your pressure for your altitude.